Articles / Tools

 The audit takes 30 minutes and follows the same pattern as any tool tier review:

 List what you use daily.
-Open your CRM and write down every feature your team touches in a typical day.
-Contact lookup, deal pipeline, email — whatever it is.
+Open your PMS and write down every feature your team touches in a typical day.
+Patient lookup, appointment scheduling, checkout — whatever it is.
 This is your core feature set.

 List what you use weekly.
 Reports you pull on Friday, sequences you check, dashboards you review.
 Add these to the list.